 This project has been classified as an Involve project based on the International Association for Public Participation Spectrum.
 This means we work directly with the public, stakeholders and rightsholders throughout the design process to ensure that ideas and aspirations are understood and considered in the design process.

-This project will have an Indigenous Sharing Circle made up of community members who are Indigenous to Canada and represent a diversity of Indigenous backgrounds and experiences.
-The Circle will provide feedback and engage in meaningful discussions on Indigenous Placekeeping elements at the park throughout the community engagement process, meeting in each phase.
-They will have a critical advisory role and do not make decisions or represent all Indigenous communities.
+This project has an Indigenous Sharing Circle made up of community members who are Indigenous to Canada and represent a diversity of Indigenous backgrounds and experiences.
+The Circle provides feedback and engage in meaningful discussions on Indigenous Placekeeping elements at the park throughout the community engagement process, meeting in each phase.
+They have a critical advisory role and do not make decisions or represent all Indigenous communities.

-In this phase, the City worked with community members and the Community Advisory Committee to develop a draft vision statement, guiding principles and big moves for the new park, which will help shape design options in Community Engagement Phase 2.
+In this phase, the City worked with community members, the Community Advisory Committee, and the Indigenous Sharing Circle to develop a draft vision statement, guiding principles and big moves for the new park, which will help shape design options in Community Engagement Phase 2.

 The vision is co-created with the community to describe the ideal future park.
 It is a big-picture statement that should inspire everyone toward a common understanding of the project’s overall goals and objectives.